 - Question numbers 1 to 10 are of two marks each.
 The answers to these questions should not exceed 50 words each.

 - Question numbers 11 to 20 are of four marks each.
-That answers to these questions should not exceed 100 words each.
+The answers to these questions should not exceed 100 words each.

 - Question numbers 21 to 25 are of eight marks each.
 The answers to these questions should not exceed 200 words each.